What is Resource Nationalism?

 Politicians in Peru and DRC have called for increased taxes and royalties on mining.
 A bill to substantially raise taxes on Chilean mining companies also continues to make legislative progress.
 Zambia is in talks with producers to reform its mining tax rules.
 Governments may look beyond revenue to increased ownership and control.
 An early front-runner for Chile’s presidential election in November is calling for the state to have an ownership stake in all mining operations.
 Countries with mineral resources may also look to build up their value-added industries.
 Indonesia has achieved some success here in recent years through its ban on ore exports, most recently for nickel from 2020.
 The country also has ambitions to become a major electric vehicle battery supplier.
 Other resource-rich countries may look to take a similar approach.
 Scrap is emerging as a key resource as countries look to boost recycling rates and will likely become subject to stricter controls.
 The EU is currently reviewing rules on exports of waste as it looks to boost domestic recycling.

 Efforts to extract more revenue from the mining sector will inevitably hit project investment and long-term confidence in the investment stability of the respective countries.
 The severity of this disruption will depend on how punitive the measures are.
 Barriers to trade in metals and minerals may erode free-market efficiencies and put upwards pressure on material costs on a global level.
 However, concerns about the security of supply may force major economies to boost investment or policy support for alternative sources of critical materials.
-This could include support for recycling, domestic mine projects, or higher-cost supply from regions.
+This could include support for recycling, domestic mine projects, or higher-cost supply from regions with lower political risk.